andrei-dobrisan/multifit/README.md

 Run the command below in Matlab to install multifit:

 ```
-websave('install_multifit.m', 'https://dobrisan.uk/multifit/install_multifit.m');install_multifit;
+websave('install_multifit.m', 'https://github.com/andrei-dobrisan/multifit/releases/download/1.0/install_multifit.m');install_multifit;
 ```

-All the command above does is fetch the required zip file for your operating system from the server (https://dobrisan.uk/multifit/), unzips it and moves the files to the top folder on your Matlab path so that the command 'multifit' is immediately accessible in Matlab.
+All the command above does is fetch the required zip file for your operating system from Github (https://github.com/andrei-dobrisan/multifit/releases), unzips it and moves the files to the top folder on your Matlab path so that the command 'multifit' is immediately accessible in Matlab.
 To test if multifit installed correctly run

 ```
 which('multifit')